-Courtney Marsh is a scientific researcher at Ghent University’s IDC consortium ‘Crime, Criminology & Criminal Policy’ based at the Institute for International Research on Criminal Policy (IRCP), Faculty of Law & Criminology & Social Law at Ghent University in Belgium.
+Courtney Marsh is a postdoctoral researcher at Ghent University’s IDC consortium ‘Crime, Criminology & Criminal Policy’ based at the Institute for International Research on Criminal Policy (IRCP), Faculty of Law & Criminology & Social Law at Ghent University in Belgium.

 Before this she completed her PhD researching police organisational culture of the Irish police in the School of Social Work and Social Policy at Trinity College Dublin.
 She also holds an MSc in Sociology from Trinity College Dublin and University College Dublin and BA in Criminology from the University of Florida.